-Jayco offers camping trailers, travel trailers, toy haulers, fifth wheels as well as Class A and C RVs in a wide variety of styles and floorplans.
-The majority of Jaycos feature standard size trailer mattresses.
-Most Jayco travel trailers, such as the Jay Feather, Jay Flight and White Hawk, offer the RV queen short mattress (60” x 74”).
-Some of the Jayco models, such as the Eagle Fifth Wheel, are available with an RV king mattress (80” X 74”).
-Other size options may be full (53” X 74”) or twin (38” X 74”).
-Bunk mattresses come in a variety of dimensions ranging from 28” X 74“ to 42” X 80”.
+Jayco offers camping trailers, travel trailers, toy haulers, fifth wheels, and Class A and C RVs in a wide variety of styles and floorplans.
+The majority of Jayco’s feature standard-size trailer mattresses.
+Most travel trailers, such as the Jay Feather, Jay Flight, and White Hawk, offer the RV queen short mattress (60″ x 74″), while some of the models, such as the Eagle Fifth Wheel, are available with a king mattress (80″ X 74″).
+Other size options may be full (53″ X 74″) or twin (38″ X 74″).
+Bunk mattresses come in various dimensions ranging from 28″ X 74 “to 42″ X 80”.

 Accurate Measurements are Essential